EdenKupe/anarchysf/pages/b/003300 Born in Flames.md

 James Newton, in his 2019 _The Anarchist Cinema_, notes the film's "intelligent dissection of anarchist and feminist politics, and its exploration of strategies and methods for resistance and change (including armed resistance and propaganda by the deed." (p101)

 Included in the CIRA filmography (see bibliography).
+Also included in _Sight and Sound_'s 2021 <a href="https://www.bfi.org.uk/sight-and-sound/features/anarchist-cinema-history">Against the rules: anarchist cinema then and now</a>.